rianeps/Formative-Assessment/README.md

 * `plotly`: For creating all interactive visualizations and maps.
 * `rprojroot`: Used by `knitr` in the Rmd file to find the project's root directory.
 * `knitr`: For knitting the R Markdown document.

-You can install all required packages by running the following command in your R console:

 ```r
 install.packages(c("ProjectTemplate", "dplyr", "ggplot2", "plotly", "rprojroot", "knitr"))